D4rk4/OneRecovery/FoxBuild/README.md

 ## FoxBuild
-Scripts for building LiveLinux OneFileLinux distro
+Scripts for building LiveLinux OneRecovery distro

-## Firmware for eth10k_pci driver

-In firmware.tar.gz firmware for eth10k_pci driver for ThinkPad E470

 ## Configure
 All configuration file in zfiles